scrimpeh/scrimCaster/readme.md

 This is a basic 2.5D Raycaster written in C using SDL for windowing.
-It supports sprites, usable doors and seni-transparent walls.
+It supports sprites, usable doors and semi-transparent walls.

 ![Screenshot](screenshot.png "640 * 480 window screenshot, rendering at 480 * 360")